inertia186/cobblebot/README.md

 connection URL and `COBBLEBOT_RESQUE_NAMESPACE` to isolate CobbleBot's Resque keys from other applications using the same Redis database.

-The supported worker client stack is redis-rb 5.4, Resque 3.0, Resque Scheduler 5.0, and Redis Namespace 1.11.
+The supported worker client stack is redis-rb 6.0 using RESP3, Resque 3.0, Resque Scheduler 5.0, and Redis Namespace 1.11.
 Upgrading these gems does not require flushing or migrating Redis: queue names, the `class`/`args` payload shape, database 1, and the `resque` namespace remain unchanged.
 Stop scheduler and worker processes before switching releases, then restart them in the sequence above.

 The log monitor uses file-tail 1.4 and starts at the end of the existing `latest.log`, so starting a worker does not replay historical commands.
 It polls